Alymzhan/StringManipulationsSourceCode/README.md

 # StringManipulationsSourceCode
 List of String manipulations methods.
-Examples were created by Tim Corey.
+Examples were provided by Tim Corey.
+I added output results under each example as comment, so you don't need to run this code to see results.
+I hope it will help you understand how it works more easy! =)

  ## StringConversion()
 ```c#